The Master of Science in Accounting program only admits students during the fall semester.

 Several financial aid options exist for students wishing to pursue a specialty master's program at the Smith School.
 There are assistantship opportunities as well as federal and private loans.

-Students who successfully complete one specialty masters degree at the Smith School and who enroll in a second masters for fall 2017 will enjoy a $15,000 tuition reduction in their second specialty masters program!
+Students who successfully complete one specialty master's degree at the Smith School and who enroll in a second master's for fall 2019 will enjoy a $15,000 tuition reduction in their second specialty masters program!

 University of Maryland High Performing Seniors